 Established in 2004, it is owned by Mr. Pierre Dubois who happens to be a brother of Mr. Pascal Dubois who happens to own the famous Dubois-Depraz company that happens to specialize in creating all sorts of complication modules for the Who Is Who of the Swiss watchmaking industry.

-Although the mechanism itself is not particularly large (it’s my understanding that the base movement is a mundane ETA three-hander with a nice add-on module) and doesn’t require an oversized case to fit in, the watch is nevertheless presented in a huge stainless steel body that underlines the deliberate sporty attitude of the Pierre DeRoche TNT Royal Retro RB Automatic.
+The mechanism itself is not particularly large (it’s my understanding that the base movement is a mundane ETA three-hander with a nice add-on module) and doesn’t require an oversized case to fit in.
+Nevertheless, the TNT Royal Retro RB sports a huge stainless steel body that underlines the deliberate sporty attitude of the Pierre DeRoche TNT Royal Retro RB Automatic.

 More than 47 millimeters in diameter, the multipart case is done in stainless steel with some of its components treated with black PVD, while the fixed steel bezel is rubber-molded in order to provide the most contrasting display of the Arabic numerals placed at “10”, “20”, “40” and “50” minutes and, again, make the watch look even sportier.